-Food Insights Quarterly (FoodIQ) is a 3-monthly online survey of Australian food shoppers.
+Food Insights Questionnaire (FoodIQ) is a twice-yearly online survey of Australian food shoppers.

 The flexible survey instrument is designed to be responsive to current food issues and trends.
 It is the ideal platform for generating rapid consumer insights and providing an up-to-date understanding of the constantly evolving food-related views and behaviours of Australian consumers.